IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Locate the fields that you have mapped by looking at the text next to it (separated by an arrow), this shows the field where it is mapped from, and rename the fields that are mapped from `PetType.id`, `PetType.name`, `Owner.id`, `Owner.firstName` and `Owner.lastName` to have the corresponding prefix: If it is mapped from `PetType` add `petType` and if it is from `Owner`, add `owner`.

->[!NOTE]
+> [!NOTE]
->As you prefix those attributes with lowercase letters it may be important to still retain [Camel casing](https://en.wikipedia.org/wiki/Camel_case) for consistency reasons
+> As you prefix those attributes with lowercase letters it may be important to still retain [Camel casing](https://en.wikipedia.org/wiki/Camel_case) for consistency reasons.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/service-mapping-pet.mp4"></video></p>

-Lastly we need to map the `OwnerDTO` to look like this:
+Lastly we need to map the `OwnerDTO` to look as follows:

 ![OwnerDTO mapping](images/service-mapping-owner-dto.png)

 ## Add Operations to Services

-Right click on the `OwnerRestController` to add a new `getOwners` operation.
-Set the return type of `OwnerDTO`, click on the `Is Collection` check-box and set the HTTP Verb to `GET`.

->[!WARNING]
+- Right-click on the `OwnerRestController` element and click the `Add Operation` option.
+- Give it a name of `getOwners` and set the return type to `OwnerDTO`.
+- In the bottom-right properties pane:
+  - Ensure `Is Collection` is checked.
+  - Change the `HTTP Verb` to `GET`.

+> [!WARNING]
->You might find that your list of DTOs in the `DTOs` package may not always appear immediately.
-As a workaround, ensure you have saved your work and navigate away to another designer/screen then come back to the Services designer.
+> If found that the list of DTOs in the `DTOs` package does not immediately appear.
+Save your work, navigate to another designer/screen (such as the Domain) then navigate back to the Services designer.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/services-add-get-owners.mp4"></video></p>

-In the `DTOs` package, create a `OwnerCreateDTO` and manually add the following fields to it to look like this:
+In the `DTOs` package, create an `OwnerCreateDTO` and manually add the following fields to it so that it looks as follows:

 ![Add Create Owner DTO](images/service-add-create-owner-dto.png)

-Next create an operation called `addOwner` on the `OwnerRestController`.
-It should have a `dto` parameter of type `OwnerCreateDTO` and an HTTP Verb `POST`.
+- Right-click on the `OwnerRestController` element and click the `Add Operation` option.
+- Give it a name of `addOwner` and leave the return type blank.
+- Right-click the `addOwner` element and click the `Add parameter` option.
+- Give the parameter a name of `dto` and set its type to `OwnerCreateDTO`.
+- In the bottom-right properties pane:
+  - Ensure `Is Collection` is checked.
+  - Change the `HTTP Verb` to `POST`.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/services-add-add-owner.mp4"></video></p>